 Press the button once for the highest setting.
 With each press of the button, the seat will change to the next lower setting, and then to the off setting.
 The indicator lights next to the buttons indicate three for the highest setting and one for the lowest.
-If the heated seats are on high for an extended time, their level may automatically be lowered.
+If the heated seats are on high, the level may automatically be lowered after approximately 30 minutes.